If you’re looking at getting a mortgage, then you have heard the term loan-to-value ratio, also called the LTV ratio.

 This article discusses the loan-to-value ratio, what it is, why it’s important, and how to calculate it.

-RATE SEARCH: Get Approved for a Mortgage Today
+Rate Search: Get Approved for a Mortgage and Check Rates

 What is a Loan-To-Value Ratio?

 The loan-to-value ratio is the loan amount compared to the appraised market value of a property.
 Lenders use the LTV ratio to determine the amount of equity a borrower has and to assess risk.

 If you are using a 5% down payment and financing the rest of the purchase, your loan-to-value ratio will be 95%.